-The software has been written entirely in Java, although certain routines may be later written in C to increase speed if there is a bottleneck at any point in the process.
+So far, the software has been written entirely in Java, although certain routines may be later written in C to increase speed if there is a bottleneck at any point in the process.
 The entire development of the program is designed to be achieved in stages by attacking the subproblems individually.
 The following is a list of classes, with short descriptions, written up to this point:

 - class Complex this class stores and performs arithmetic on complex numbers, which are not directly supported by Java.
 Several of the methods, including the multiplication and division algorithms, are designed to run as quickly as possible while avoiding intermediate overflow and floating-point error propagation.
+The multiplication method, for instance, requires only three real multiplications rather than four. (see Appendix) - class ComplexFunction this class stores and evaluates functions of one complex variable.
+Its constructor accepts a String argument and stores the function, if syntactically acceptable, as a String in postfix form.
+The function may then be evaluated at any point on the complex plane. (see Appendix)

-The multiplication method, for instance, requires only three real multiplications rather than four. (see Appendix for examples) - class GaussJacobiWeights this class calculates and stores the sample points and weights for a given Gauss-Jacobi quadrature over the interval [-1,1].
-This routine uses Newton's Method to find the roots of the Jacobi polynomials, which are the sample points for the integral, and was taken and translated from [4]. - class SchwarzFunction this class evaluates the integrand of a given real-valued Schwarz-Christoffel integral, serving as a storage class for data of this kind. - class GaussQuad this class accepts as input $\psi$ , $a, b, \alpha$ , and $\beta$ from Eq.
+- class GaussJacobiWeights this class calculates and stores the sample points and weights for a given Gauss-Jacobi quadrature over the interval [-1, 1].
+This routine uses Newton's Method to find the roots of the Jacobi polynomials, which are the sample points for the integral, and was taken and translated from [4]. - class GaussQuad this class accepts as input ψ, a, b, α, and β from Eq.
 (4).
 For an arbitrary integral in that form, shifting and scaling the bounds produces the equivalent integral where $b = \frac{a+b}{2}$ and c = b - m = m - a.
-This integral is then evaluated using the sample points and weights given by the GaussJacobi-Weights class and returned.
-For any GaussQuad object, varying numbers of sample points (and thus varying accuracy) are accepted by its integrate() method. (see Appendix for example code)
+This integral is then evaluated using the sample points and weights given by the GaussJacobiWeights class and returned.
+For any GaussQuad object, varying numbers of sample points (and thus varying accuracy) are accepted by its integrate() method.

-$$e^{\alpha+\beta+1} \int{-1}^{1} (\zeta-1)^{\alpha} (\zeta+1)^{\beta} \psi(c\zeta+m) d\zeta, \quad (9)$$
+$$c^{\alpha+\beta+1} \int{-1}^{1} (\zeta-1)^{\alpha} (\zeta+1)^{\beta} \psi(c\zeta+m) d\zeta,$$ (9)